unprosaiclabyrinth/tokproc/README.md

    11922  104506  587719 sherlock.txt
 ```

-The script `master-test.py` is a test verion of the master script.
+The script `master-test.py` is a test version of the master script.
 The instance to which it connects is hardcoded (the actual submission is `master.py`).
 Unit tests have been carried out for all operations by monitoring output on this remote instance.
 The instance ID is i-0f1b66547267d7f21 and this test instance is seen as running in the supplemental video.
 A toy dataset with around 100 words was used for testing dynamic launching of instances and running of workers.